uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 Though they initially created it to be used in house, it eventually spread to the open source community, where a man by the name of Jake Wharton, who worked at Square, started making it really popular by making open source libraries for it.
 Around this time, Google themselves began embracing Kotlin as a modern language for Android Development, and encouraged its use.
 Now, its the “main” language for Android Development.

 ## Data Types
 In programming, we use variables as a way to hold and store data.
-Across different languages you may be see varying syntaxes for this.
+Across different languages you may see varying syntaxes for this.
 ```cpp
 // C++
 string name = "Jody";